sdc-china/IDA-doc/_posts/2018-11-03-references-test-command.md

 ## **Case**

-This category of commands are for calling server side components of case.
+This category of commands is for calling server-side components of a case.
 There are a lot of common input fields.
 Below are some statements which are common for most of the commands in this category.

 ___